brightspot/react-examples/restification/README.md

 ## GraphQL RESTification

-This example will demonstrate how to set up GraphQL Queries into individual REST API Endpoints using the [Brightspot GraphQL API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api).
+This example will demonstrate how to set up GraphQL queries into individual REST API endpoints using [Brightspot's GraphQL APIs](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/graphql-api).

 ## What you will learn

-1. How to use Brightspot to create REST Mapping API Endpoints along with a potential use case
+1. How to use Brightspot to create REST Mapping API endpoints including a potential use case.
-2. How to still use the GraphQL schema for type generation at build time and runtime without exposing the endpoint to the public
+2. How to still use the GraphQL schema for type generation at build time and runtime without exposing the endpoint to the public.

 ## Running the example application